mill1000/esphome-winix-c545/README.md

 ## Requirements
 - ESP32
   - ESP8266 may work but lacks a free [hardware UART](https://esphome.io/components/uart.html#hardware-uarts).
+  - A [Raspberry Pi Pico W](docs/example_pico-w.yaml) has also been used successfully.
 - ESPHome 2023.10 or above
-  - Older version may function but have not been tested.
+  - Older versions may function but have not been tested.
 - A bi-directional logic level shifter.
   - Pictured here is the Adafruit TXB0104 Bi-Directional Level Shifter.
 - Winix C545 Air Purifier